Chart Color Schemes

 Stirling has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes can influence a region's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch that could potentially impact the area.
-Key projects include Molonglo Group Centre to Town Centre Transition, Fetherston Weston, Canberra Hospital Master Plan, and The Centenary Hospital for Women and Children Expansion Project, with the following list outlining those most likely to be relevant.
+No infrastructure changes identified by AreaSearch will impact the area.
+Major projects planned include: Molonglo Group Centre to Town Centre Transition, Fetherston Weston, Canberra Hospital Master Plan, and The Centenary Hospital for Women and Children Expansion Project.

 Professional plan users can use the search below to filter and access additional projects.